You can create a new pipeline that writes back data from an Anaplan Data Orchestrator dataset to Snowflake.

 Once the pipeline is successfully completed, you can log in to your Snowflake account to verify the data load.

 Navigate to the target database, schema, and table specified in the pipeline configuration.
-The data written from the Data Orchestrator dataset is available in the target table, based on the selected write option (append, replace existing table, or upsert).
+The data written from the Data Orchestrator dataset is available in the target table, based on the selected write option (append, full replace, or upsert).